michael2012z/BitBible/markdown/KJV/files/Dan.md

 17. Then Daniel went to his house, and made the thing known to Hananiah, Mishael, and Azariah, his companions:

-18. That they would desire mercies of the God of heaven concerning this secret; that Daniel and his fellows should not perish with the rest of the wise men of Babylon.of the God: Chaldee, from before Godthat Daniel…: or, that they should not destroy Daniel, etc
+18. That they would desire mercies of the God of heaven concerning this secret; that Daniel and his fellows should not perish with the rest of the wise men of Babylon.

 19. Then was the secret revealed unto Daniel in a night vision.
 Then Daniel blessed the God of heaven.